braintapper/cyberpower-powerpanel-status/README.md

 Tested only on Windows.

+Note that this lib is not actively maintained as it does everything I need it to do in its current state.
+If you need additional functionality, I suggest you fork it.

 # Overview

-If you want to log the stats of your USB connected Cyberpower on Windows, it's not that straightforward.
+If you want to log the stats of your USB connected Cyberpower on Windows, it's not that straightforward if you have their PowerPanel software installed.

 If you install the Cyberpower Powerpanel Business (instead of Personal) the software is a web app server that uses a REST API.

 This little lib logs into the Powerpanel Business web server, makes a request for the current status and returns a JSON object.